-Depending on which visa agent you use, the price of the B211 e-Visa is approximately US$250.
-This includes the agent fee, the visa fee, and other documentation that’s required, including sponsorship, guarantee letter, and sometimes, the promise of an approved visa application within five working days if you require an Express Service.
+Depending on which visa agent you use, the price of the B211 Tourism Visa is approximately $300.
+This includes the agent fee, the visa fee, and other documentation that’s required, including sponsorship, a guarantee letter, and sometimes, the promise of an approved visa application within five working days if you require an Express Service.

 Once you arrive in Indonesia, you can then choose to extend your e-Visa after your initial 60-day stay period.
-You can extend the visa four times, 30-days each, totalling a six-month stay.
-The price of each extension is approximately US$50, and each extension application must be made two-weeks before the date of visa expiry.
+You can extend the visa two times, 60-days each, totalling a six-month stay.
+The price of each extension is approximately $150, and each extension application must be made two-weeks before the date of visa expiry.
 You should use the same agent for your extensions that you use for the initial application, since they will remain on your visa as your sponsor.

 FREQUENTLY ASKED QUESTIONS ABOUT THE B211 VISA

-So, you want to get back to Bali but you’re unsure if it’s the best decision?
-Here, we’re answering the most frequently asked questions surrounding the new e-Visa, and everything else quarantine and Coronavirus-related.
+So, you want to get back to Bali but you’re unsure of all the requirements?
+Here, we’re answering the most frequently asked questions surrounding the B211 e-Visa, and everything else quarantine and Coronavirus-related.

-1. Which agent is best to use to apply for the visa?
+1. Which agent is best to use to apply for the B211 visa?

 There are plenty of legitimate visa agents here in Bali who can assist with the application of your visa, but not all visa agents are made equal, and unfortunately, there are lots of scammers out there.
 Send us a DM on Instagram for our recommendations on tried-and-tested visa agents.

 Just like any other country, Indonesia (and Bali) does still have active cases of Coronavirus, so we suggest you take all the necessary precautions that you would in any other country.
 Saying that, Bali is blessed with lots of outdoor spaces, breezy private villas and secluded beaches, so social distancing is just part of normal Bali life!
-So the simple answer is yes, Bali is still safe for those who are fit, healthy and following correct hygiene and social distancing procedures.
+So the simple answer is yes, Bali is still safe for those who are vaccinated, fit, healthy and following correct hygiene and social distancing procedures.
 And if you want to be extra precautious?
 Book your stay in a CHSE hotel or resort, all of which meet the ‘Cleanliness, Health, Safety, and Environmental Sustainability’ protocols in Indonesia.

 The situation is changing daily, but you can track Indonesia-specific statistics here, and you can also follow the Bali Covid-19 Update Facebook group for daily (and accurate) updates.
 You can also read our full guide to Coronavirus in Bali here.